Delaware Corporation Guide

 Business owners can apply for an EIN directly through the IRS website or by mail.
 The application process requires completing and submitting IRS Form SS-4.

-IncNow offers three distinct formation packages for Delaware corporations:
+IncNow offers three distinct packages for Delaware corporations:

-- Basic Corporation Package ($199): The Basic Corporation Package covers the filing of your Delaware corporation and includes one full calendar year of Delaware Registered Agent Service.
+- Basic Corporation Package ($199): The Basic Corporation Package covers the filing of your Delaware corporation and includes the remainder of the calendar year of Delaware Registered Agent Service.
+This excludes the action of directors to issue stock and stock certificates.
+It is designed for lawyers who prepare their own stock certificates.
+This packages includes “regular approval” filing speed, usually 3 to 15 days, but is dependent on the State’s processing speed.

-- Complete Corporation Package ($298): The Complete Corporation Package includes the filing of your Delaware corporation, one full calendar year of Delaware Registered Agent Service, and all necessary internal company documents to ensure compliance.
-It includes standard filing speed.
+- Complete Corporation Package ($298): The Complete Corporation Package includes the filing of your Delaware corporation, the remainder of the calendar year of Delaware Registered Agent Service, and internal company documents, such as stock certificates.
+This packages includes “regular approval” filing speed, usually 3 to 4 days, but is dependent on the State’s processing speed.

 - Now Corporation Package ($398): The Now Corporation Package is our most popular option.
-The Now Corporation package includes every document in the Complete Corporation Package plus the $50 expedited filing fee for faster turnaround.
+The Now Corporation package includes every document in the Complete Corporation Package plus the $50 expedited filing fee for 1-business day turnaround.

 Exclusive Offer: Use the discount code Save50 at checkout to receive $50 off the Complete Corporation or Now Corporation package.